ziembor/powershellQuickStart/README.md

 - basic knowledge on Windows Server administration and basic knowledge on computer programming (simple VBA macros, Lego Robotics, VBScript or cmd.exe are enough).

 ### Required equipment
-- Windows 7 or Windows 10 virtual machine
+- Windows 7 or Windows 10 virtual machine  (possible to damage)
 - working access to ' Laboratory' with Windows Server 2016

 # Agenda